datur/iplayer_scraper/README.md

     [ ] file writing
     [ ] add convienience functions for classes
-    [/] add a dict class for building and __repr__ method
+    [/] add a dict class for building and __repr__ method [ ] add imdbpy supposrt for finding the program id and getting some basic info

 # features